dan-leo/masters/thesis/v8/thesis.md

 	   \includegraphics[width=1.0\linewidth]{../images/rooftest4.png}
 	\label{fig:ping4}
 	\end{minipage}}
 \captionof{figure}[Short-range ping tests]{Ping tests on Engineering rooftop with time in milliseconds on x-axis and the percentage frequency on the y-axis.
-Here we see how ECL class 0 and ECL clsas 1 is quite similar.}
+Here we see how ECL class 0 and ECL class 1 is quite similar.}
 \end{figure}

 [](C:\GIT\masters\thesis\images\rooftest3.png)